NethermindEth/Forta-Agents/Umee-Bots/Stale-Price/README.md

 ## Alerts

 - UMEE-3
-  - Fired when in a transaction occur multiple nested calls to the same contract (reentrancy)
+  - Fired price stop been updated for certain asset.
-  - Severity is always set to "High."
+  - Severity is always set to "Medium".
-  - Type is always set to "Exploit."
+  - Type is always set to "Suspicious".
   - Metadata contains:
-    - initialCallSelector: The selector of the function that calls the `LendingPool` smart contract
+    - asset: The address of the asset.
-    - lendingPoolCallSelector: The selector of the first reentrancy case on the `LendingPool` smart contract
+    - source: The address of the source.
+    - lastTime: The last time the price had been changed